FPOS, FPOS or FREC?

-From 31st December 2016 the Pearson (formerly Edexcel) L2 FPOS-I Award was replaced with the Level 4 First Person on Scene Certificate and Extended Certificate.
+On 31st December 2016 the Pearson replaced the original FPOS-I with the new Level 4 First Person on Scene Certificate and Extended Certificate.

 - Highfield Level 3 First Aid Response Award